ASTRA: Adaptive Semantic Tree Reasoning Architecture for Complex Table Question Answering: Related Work

 \paragraph{Textual Table Serialization.} Methods utilizing Markdown, HTML, or separators~\cite{sui2024tablemeetsllmlarge} serialize tables into token sequences.
 However, the syntax of these formats deviates from natural linguistic flow, and it is extremely difficult to retrieve relevant information within such structures, hindering the model’s ability to understand large tables.

-\paragraph{Structure-Aware Model Adaptation.} Beyond naive serialization, model-centric approaches explicitly encode structure via specialized embeddings~\cite{korkmaz-del-rio-chanona-2024-integrating,he2025tableloralowrankadaptationtable}, dedicated table encoders~\cite{li2025tablemodalitylargelanguage}, or continued pre-training~\cite{li2023tablegpttabletunedgptdiverse,su2024tablegpt2largemultimodalmodel,zhang2024tablellamaopenlargegeneralist}.
+\paragraph{Structure-Aware Model Adaptation.} Beyond naive serialization, model-centric approaches explicitly encode structure via specialized embeddings~\cite{korkmaz-del-rio-chanona-2024-integrating,he-etal-2025-tablelora}, dedicated table encoders~\cite{li2025tablemodalitylargelanguage}, or continued pre-training~\cite{li2023tablegpttabletunedgptdiverse,su2024tablegpt2largemultimodalmodel,zhang2024tablellamaopenlargegeneralist}.
 However, these methods typically incur significant adaptation overhead when migrating to new backbones.

-\paragraph{Intermediate Structural Representations.} To enhance table understanding without training, researchers have investigated transforming tables into model-friendly formats~\cite{tang2025llmagentasdataanalystsurvey}.
-Approaches range from relational format~\cite{dong-etal-2025-relationalcoder}, which often suffers from data sparsity on asymmetric layouts, to triple-based atomization~\cite{li2024graphotterevolvingllmbasedgraph}, which tends to obscure explicit semantic hierarchies.
+\paragraph{Intermediate Structural Representations.} To enhance table understanding without training, researchers have investigated transforming tables into model-friendly formats to bridge the semantic gap between structured data and unstructured queries~\cite{tang2025llmagentasdataanalystsurvey, Li_2025}.
+Approaches range from relational format~\cite{dong-etal-2025-relationalcoder}, which often suffers from data sparsity on asymmetric layouts, to triple-based atomization~\cite{li-etal-2025-graphotter}, which tends to obscure explicit semantic hierarchies.
 More recently, tree-based methods like ST-Raptor~\cite{tang2025straptorllmpoweredsemistructuredtable} have been proposed; however, their reliance on brittle physical layout heuristics limits their robustness against diverse formatting variations.